trummerschlunk/master_me/README.md

 The Faust community and everyone who supported the project.

 # Sponsor

-master_me is sponsored by the Prototype Fund, and open source software funding initioative by the German Federal Ministry of Education and Research.
+master_me is sponsored by the Prototype Fund, an open source software funding initiative by the German Federal Ministry of Education and Research.

 # Quickstart